biocorecrg/PhD_course_containers_2024/docs/docker_2.rst

   docker build -t mytestimage:latest .

-**IMPORTANT: Avoid contexts (directories) over-populated with files (even if not actually used in the recipe).**
+**IMPORTANT: Avoid contexts (directories) over-populated with files (even if not used in the recipe).**

-In order to avoid that some directories or files are inspected or included (e.g, with COPY command in Dockerfile), you can use .dockerignore file to specify which paths should be avoided.
+To avoid some directories or files being inspected or included (e.g., with COPY command in Dockerfile), you can use the .dockerignore file to specify which paths should be avoided.
 More information at: https://codefresh.io/docker-tutorial/not-ignore-dockerignore-2/

-The last line of installation should be **Successfully built ...**: then you are good to go.
+The last installation line should be **Successfully built ...**: you are good to go.

-Check with ``docker images`` that you see the newly built image in the list...
+Check with ``docker images`` to see if the newly built image is on the list...

-Then let's check the ID of the image and run it!
+Then, let's check the ID of the image and run it!

 .. code-block:: console